jhpyle/docassemble/_docs/groups.md

 {% endhighlight %}

-The [`sorted()` function] is a built-in [Python] function that arranges a list in alphabetical order.
+The [`sorted()` function] is a built-in [Python] function that arranges a list in order.

 In **docassemble**, lists are objects of type [`DAList`], which behave much like [Python lists].